Agoric/agoric-sdk/packages/agoric-cli/README.md

 `agoric ibc-setup` and `agoric ibc-relayer` commands.

 Run `agoric start --reset -v local-chain` in a project directory.
-In the meantime, you can configure the relayer:
+In the meantime, you can configure the relayer (note that `--registry-from .` means to use `./registry.yaml`):

 ```console
 $ agoric ibc-setup init --registry-from . --src local --dest ollinet